Winter 2020 Project Update

 In spring 2019, Cary was informed that federal funds would not be forthcoming.
-This project will not be moving forward at this time, however Town staff continue to pursue funding scenarios for this important project.
+This project will not be moving forward at this time, however Town staff continue to pursue funding scenarios.

 Project Description and Scope